 If one was being pedantic, you could make the point that there is indeed a difference between a blackjack, sap, cosh, and the other weapons mentioned that are relevant to their history and use.

-But in the interest of clarification and simplification a blackjack can generally be regarded as any compact, flexible or semi-flexible striking weapon that employs a weighted head in order to increase impact force.
+But in the interest of simplification, a blackjack is any compact, flexible, or semi-flexible striking weapon such as a leather pouch that employs a weighted head filled with lead in order to increase impact force.

 Early blackjacks and some specific classifications still found around the world may utilize a solid lead head or some other solid head that is wrapped in a softer material like leather or macramé.